There are plenty of accounting solutions out there, and one that’s becoming increasingly popular is ZipBooks Accounting.

 ZipBooks partners with leading payroll providers to pay employees and contractors promptly and correctly, manage payroll taxes, and keep your information current.

 Bookkeeping and tax preparation services are only provided for one business with one bank account and one credit card.
 Note that these services incur additional fees.

 ZipBooks Accounting Fees

-Using the ZipBooks software is free.
-They make money in one of two ways:
+Using the ZipBooks software is free for the basic plan.
+They make money in one of a few ways:

-- If you accept early invoice payment from ZipBooks and then repay with interest.
+- Customers that accept early invoice payment from ZipBooks and then repay with interest.

-- If you pay for their bookkeeping, tax preparation, or payroll services.
+- Customers that pay for their bookkeeping, tax preparation, or payroll services.

 Accepting Early Invoice Payments

 ZipBooks Accounting offers to lend you money against your invoices that you then pay back over twelve months, at 0.5% interest a week.
 This can mean you end up paying significant interest back.